-A hot dog vendor in downtown Ottawa has been asking his customers what they think about Jesus.
-His interest was sparked by the Rev. Bill Phipps, a United Church of Canada minister and elected moderator of the church, who said publicly that Jesus was not God.
-The UCC is the largest Protestant denomination in Canada.
+A hot dog vendor downtown Ottawa has been asking his customers what they think about Jesus.
+His interest in Jesus was sparked by the Rev. Bill Phipps' remark that "Jesus was not God."
+The remark is all the more controversial because Rev. Phipps is the newly elected moderator of the United Church, the largest Protestant denomination in Canada.

-In an interview with the Ottawa Citizen, Rev. Phipps said that the divinity of Jesus is irrelevant.
-He also cast doubt on the fact of the resurrection.
-For Phipps, what "really matters" is "the mending of a broken world."
-And his lapel button, "Zero Poverty" reflects his views, which resemble those of a left-wing politician rather than those of a Christian theologian.
-Phipps also does not believe in hell.
+In an interview with the Ottawa Citizen, Rev. Phipps said that the divinity of Jesus is irrelevant and casts doubt on His bodily resurrection.
+He said that what really matters is the mending of a broken world.
+His lapel button "Zero Poverty" reflects his views, which resemble more those of a left wing socialist politician than those of a Christian theologian.
+Phipps does not believe in a hell.
 And he is not sure whether there is a heaven.
-He believes that "there is a continuity of the spirit in some way, but I would be a fool to say what that is...
-We've got enough problems trying to live ethically and well here, to have any knowledge or understanding of what happens when we die."

-In an interview with Gail Reid of the Fellowship Magazine, which is dedicated to upholding the historic Christian faith of the United Church of Canada, Phipps was also asked about the divinity of Jesus.
-His reply was that Jesus is unique and that God is acting through Jesus in a unique way.
+He believes that "there is a continuity of the spirit in some way, but I would be a fool to say what that is ...
+We've got enough problems trying live ethically well here, to have any knowledge or understanding of what happens after we die."
+In an interview with Gail Reid of the Fellowship Magazine, which is dedicated to uphold the historic Christian faith of the United Church of Canada, Phipps was also asked about the divinity of Jesus.
+He replied that Jesus is unique and that God is acting through Jesus in a unique way.